 Program of Assertive Community Treatment

 The primary goal of PACT is recovery.
-The program promotes individual empowerment through the acquisition of resources and skills that help individuals manage their mental health and any substance misuse to reach an increased level of independence in the community.
+The program promotes individual empowerment through the acquisition of resources and skills that help individuals manage mental health and substance use disorders to reach an increased level of independence in the community.

 With PACT, clients benefit most because they experience fewer hospitalizations, are less likely to be incarcerated and have more stable housing, all which supports them on the path to recovery.